Stay a while and listen

 The Comeback Kid

-After working on mobile I got mobile myself again and continued my trip, sorry, R&D project.
-This route eventually led me to find that spark I'd been getting hungry for, the chance to take on a bigger and more ambitious challenge.
-So I traded the backpack in for a house and got to work as a Designer at BioWare developing on their next Dragon Age game.
+After working on mobile, I got mobile again myself and continued my trip β€” sorry, my R&D project.
+Eventually, that road led me back to the kind of challenge I had been hungry for: something bigger and more ambitious.
+So I traded the backpack for a house and joined BioWare as a Senior Designer, working on the next Dragon Age game.

 A Bigger Smaller Challenge